ThailerL/glass-garden/README.md

 ## Drive it from a terminal

 Every project has a terminal, and the `aws` command is on the PATH of every shell in it.
-It reaches the same in-browser region your code does, so you can list a bucket, put a message on a queue or invoke a function by hand.
+It reaches the same in-browser region your code does, so you can list a bucket, put a message on a queue, or invoke a function by hand.

 [aws-cli-demo.webm](https://github.com/user-attachments/assets/0db7a7c4-57b0-49fe-b755-27a6c7bd25e4)